SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

    -> struct Vector2D {
          var x = 0.0, y = 0.0
       }
-   -> @infix func + (left: Vector2D, right: Vector2D) -> Vector2D {
+   -> func + (left: Vector2D, right: Vector2D) -> Vector2D {
          return Vector2D(x: left.x + right.x, y: left.y + right.y)
       }

+The operator function is defined as a global function with a function name that matches the operator to be overloaded (``+``).
-The operator function is defined as a global function called ``+``, which takes two input parameters of type ``Vector2D`` and returns a single output value, also of type ``Vector2D``.
+Because the arithmetic addition operator is a binary operator, this operator function takes two input parameters of type ``Vector2D`` and returns a single output value, also of type ``Vector2D``.
-You implement an infix operator by writing the ``@infix`` attribute before the ``func`` keyword when declaring the operator function.

-..
-QUESTION: You can actually elide the @infix attribute for infix operator functions.
-   However, I've chosen to include it (and not mention that it can be elided) for consistency with @prefix and @postfix below, and for clarity of intent.
-   Is this the right choice?

 In this implementation, the input parameters are named ``left`` and ``right`` to represent the ``Vector2D`` instances that will be on